Elysium1436/Elysium1436/README.md

 <p >
 Bachelor in Computational Physics, currently working as a Software Engineer and Data Scientist.
 I'm mainly focused on python, since it has the best tools to unite backend development and AI tools.
 I can create web pages and develop a cloud infrastructure.
 Apart from python, I'm mostly a generalist when it comes to technology, and thus am quite versatile in the projects I can take.
 </p>

+Grand Majority of my works are in other accounts in private repository for compliance reasons.
+For testament of my abilities, please look at the letters below and feel free to contact them for further proof.

 [Geplant Technologies Recommendation Letter](Letter_of_Recommendation_Bryan-Geplant.pdf)